aandrew-me/tgpt/README.md

 Providers:
 The default provider is fakeopen which uses 'GPT-3.5-turbo' model.
-Available providers to use: leo, fakeopen, openai, opengpts
+Available providers to use: leo, fakeopen, openai, opengpts, koboldai

 Provider: leo
-Supports personal API Key and custom models
+Supports personal API Key and custom models.

 Provider: fakeopen
-No support for API Key, but supports models
+No support for API Key, but supports models.
+Default model is gpt-3.5-turbo.
+Supports gpt-4

 Provider: openai
 Needs API key to work and supports various models

 Provider: opengpts
 Uses gpt-3.5-turbo only.
 Do not use with sensitive data

+Provider: koboldai
+Uses koboldcpp/HF_SPACE_Tiefighter-13B only, answers from novels

 Examples:
 tgpt "What is internet?"